CUNY-TAP/fun-with-sql/README.md

 Follow set up below.
 As before, you should fork this repo, and submit your work as a pull request against the master branch of this repo.

 ## Setup
-Set up your machine to use a new RVM gem set:

-When ruby has finished building, checkout out the SQLite file from git hub:
+* Checkout out the SQLite file from git hub:

 	$ git clone git@github.com:CUNY-TAP/fun-with-sql.git

-Change to the directory:
+* Change to the directory:
 	$ cd fun-with-sql

-Create an RVM gemset (and use it):
+* Create an RVM gemset (and use it):
 	$ rvm use ruby-2.0.0@funwithsql --create

-Install the SQLite3 gem:
+* Install the SQLite3 gem:
 	$ gem install sqlite3

-Run the sqlite3 console:
+* Run the sqlite3 console:
-	$ sqlite3 tweet_db
+	$ sqlite3 tweet_db.sqlite3

 You are now in the SQL lite console.